 What’s the best peanut butter to use for cookies?

-You can use smooth or crunchy peanut butter in this recipe but make sure you’re either using a stabilized spread like Jiffy If you go the natural route just pour the excess oil that separates out or at least make sure to mix up the peanut butter really well.
-A peanut butter with thicker texture works best for these chocolate peanut butter cookies.
+You can use smooth or crunchy peanut butter in this recipe but make sure you’re either using a stabilized spread like Jiffy.
+If you use natural peanut butter then just pour the excess oil that separates out or at least make sure to mix up the peanut butter really well.
+A creamy peanut butter with thicker texture works best for these chocolate peanut butter cookies.

 How long should you bake Peanut Butter Chocolate Chip Cookies for?